-- Project E0-1: Complete ST2 East Link LRT to Downtown Redmond (per the Record of Decision). - Project E-05: Build the North Sammamish Park-and-Ride. - Projects N-09 and N-10: Implement BRT on 145th Street and State Route 522 to create a HCT connection between the Eastside and the greater Seattle area via the north end of Lake Washington.
+- Project E0-1: Complete ST2 East Link LRT to Downtown Redmond (per the Record of Decision) as early as possible. - Project E-05: Build the North Sammamish Park-and-Ride.

+Projects N-09 and N-10: Implement BRT on 145th Street and State Route 522 to create a HCT connection between the Eastside and the greater Seattle area via the north end of Lake Washington.